 As with some of the other cars, production ceased during WWII, and the model was re-introduced in 1945, though none of the pre-war panels fit the post-war car, apparently due to the body jigs having been lost or destroyed during the hostilities.

 The post-war (H.S.1) Twelve shared the same body as the more powerful Sixteen, and was felt to be somewhat under-powered by comparison.
-Very few examples of the model now survive.
+Very few examples of the model (in either HRB or HS1 form) now survive.
 Production ceased in 1947.